med-ari/etch-a-sketch/README.md

 # etch-a-sketch
-Little sketchpad projects for learning about javascript events listeners.
+Little sketchpad project for learning about javascript event listeners.